Farama-Foundation/Minari/README.md

 ## Saving to dataset format
 It is not the aim of Kabuki to insist that you use a certain buffer implementation.
-However, in order to maintain standardisation across the library, we have a standardised format, the `MDPDataset` class, for saving replay buffers to file.
+However, in order to maintain standardisation across the library, we have a standardised format, the `KabukiDataset` class, for saving replay buffers to file.

 This converter will have tests to ensure formatting standards